All Episodes

 Where's the Department of Justice?

-And why haven't they acted in a way to make sure that the fundamental right that all of us expect, the court's gonna decide on the law and not based on intimidation and influence.
+And why haven't they acted in a way to make sure that the fundamental right that all of us expect, the court's going to decide on the law and not based on intimidation and influence.

 You know, it's amazing.

-Most Americans are not paying close attention is exact words.
+Most Americans are not paying close attention, his exact words.

-You know, tweeting out help the bail fund the Minneapolis after a uh uh precinct, the police precinct is burned to the ground.
+You know, tweeting out, help the bail fund in Minneapolis after a precinct, a police precinct is burned to the ground.

-You know, if I did what if I said what Chuck Schumer said against the liberal Supreme Court justice, uh what would happen to me?
+You know, if I did what, if I said what Chuck Schumer said against a liberal Supreme Court justice, what would happen to me?

 Not even you and your father could save me from that one.